 Uzes is known as the hidden gem of Provence.
 Claimed by many as the epitome of French life, you’ll see that it offers a little slice of French perfection.

 Head to the old town where you’ll discover the real charm of this town and be delighted by its vast array of picturesque architecture.
-In particular, this town is famous for its Renaissance architecture that provides a glimpse into the town’s past as an important trading center.
+In particular, this town is famous for its Renaissance architecture which provides a glimpse into the town’s past as an important trading center.

 Uzes is recognized for its lively farmer’s markets, along with famous attractions in the form of its arcaded central square, elegant mansions, and gorgeous cathedrals.
 Foodies will be delighted with Uzes’ range of sublime places to dine, too.